moiraghif/Amazon-Kindle-Store-Reviews/README.md

 ## The jupyter notebooks

 Now that the data is completely ready, just start the jupyter-notebook and open any of the jupyter notebook, the port 8888 should be mapped on your port 8888.

+The [Regression_scala.ipynb](https://github.com/moiraghif/Amazon-Rating-Prediction/blob/master/Regression_scala.ipynb) contains the spark code written in scala regarding the two classification tasks.

+The [pyspark_notebook.ipynb](https://github.com/moiraghif/Amazon-Rating-Prediction/blob/master/pyspark_notebook.ipynb) contains al the spark code written in python regarding all the other tasks, they are separated with header title.